 It’s also a river with rapids and I’m lucky to have Andrew as our canoe captain.
 He turned 24 yesterday (nearly exactly 30 years younger than me) and is delightful – and a reasonably skilled paddler.

 Apparently one in three flip and we leave it to the Croatians, with Bojan a competitive white water rafter, to be the first to tip.
 They are taking the rapids square on, but we did too, bumping and splashing into the V and only spinning sideways once but managing to correct.

 The river is magical.
 Muddy, but still cool and refreshing shooting through a gorge of bush, steep walls plastered with ferns followed by deep crevices worked over time by water and now filled with noisy, but often hidden, waterfalls.

 Andrew and I talk about everything from family to movies to work.
 He also felt a bad vibe with the other group of hikers and yet is so filled with equanimity even as a young man – “People are going to be jerks and I just don’t let them ruin my experience.”
-So glad to paddle with a guy like me who asked for time off from a job he loves and wants to walk it all.
+I am so glad to paddle with a guy wh just like me, asked for time off from a job he loves and wants to walk it all.

-I reserved a bunk, but the hut feels like a scene from Oliver, so I set my tent with the others, eat too much and catch a breeze by the river looking for pekapeka – the only native mammal, a bat – before turning in early.
+I reserved a bunk, but the hut feels like a scene from Oliver, so I set my tent with the others, eat too much and catch a breeze by the river looking for pekapeka – a bat and the only native mammal to New Zealand – before turning in early.
 We get a flurry of cackling swallows dive bombing our perch before the last of the twilight and three bats flutter in and out of our view, stuttering as they catch a meal mid-flight.

 Now the last of the paddlers begin to turn in and the bush night volume turns up.
 I am so warm, I leave the door open for maybe a peak at the stars.
 Til tomorrow back on the river.